-Those interested primarily in day to day police operations, either within local municipalities, state police officers, or private security should pursue the "Police or Security" career plan.
-Courses in this tract highlight hands-on and practical criminal justice applications.
-Graduates of the College's ACT 120 Program who seek Associate Degrees in Criminal Justice normally use their ACT 120 training modules as course equivalencies for a number of criminal justice requirements in this plan.
+Those interested primarily in day-to-day police operations, either within local municipalities or as state police officers, should pursue the Police or Security career plan.
+Courses in this track highlight hands-on and practical criminal justice applications.
+Graduates of the College's ACT 120 Program who seek Associate Degrees in Criminal Justice normally use their training modules as course equivalencies for a number of criminal justice requirements in this plan.